ThomasByr/Phoenyx/README.md

 ## How to ?

-Please refer to [test.py](examples/test.py) on GitHub for a very simple but effective test file.
+Please refer to the [examples folder](examples/) on GitHub for very simple but effective test files.
 You can now also read the [helpme](helpme.md) file for all available methods and objects.

 ```py
 from phoenyx import *